***Last updated 21st September 2023***

 This article will continue to be updated as further details emerge.

-These increases make grim reading for would-be migrants to the UK, not to mention those foreign nationals already here.
+The increases have been very unwelcome, both for would-be migrants to the UK, and for those foreign nationals already here.
 Depending on their route to settlement, the latter might find themselves paying the increased fees several times over, at rates far higher than they’d planned for.

-We’ve outlined below what you could expect if you’re planning one of the more popular immigration applications in the near future.
+We’ve outlined below what you could expect if you’re planning one of the more popular immigration applications now or in the near future.
 We hope you find this summary useful.

 And remember you can always contact us to discuss this or any other immigration issue with our team of experts.